 Caregiving has its funny moments

-We explain why it’s helpful for both you and your older adult to find humor in caregiving, why you shouldn’t feel guilty about it, and share stories from real caregivers.
+We explain why it’s helpful to find humor in caregiving, why you shouldn’t feel guilty about it, and share funny stories from real caregivers.

 It turns out that humor is a very effective way of coping with the difficult emotions that come with caregiving and aging.